-D. Protocol: Testing the Inducibility of RetroX-Tet-On Advanced Clones
+D. Protocol: Testing the Inducibility of RetroX-Tet-Off Advanced Clones

-To identify clones that have the best inducibility (low basal expression and high maximum expression) among your pool of G418-resistant RetroX-Tet-On Advanced cell clones, you can prescreen a few of them first with the TetR Antibody (as in Section C), or test 30 clones by infecting with the RetroX-Tight-Pur-Luc luciferase expression virus and assaying for luciferase activity in the presence and absence of 500 ng/ml Dox.
+To identify clones that have the best inducibility (low basal expression and high maximum expression) among your pool of G418-resistant RetroX-Tet-Off Advanced cell clones, you can prescreen a few of them first with the TetR Antibody (as in Section C), or test 30 clones by infecting with the RetroX-Tight-Pur-Luc luciferase expression virus and assaying for luciferase activity in the presence and absence of 100 ng/ml Dox.
 Alternatively, you may also use the original plasmid (pRetroX-Tight-Pur-Luc) in transient transfections in 6-well plates using a standard transfection protocol.

+Be sure to read the information highlighted in "Ensuring Induction with the Tet-Off Advanced System".
 Clones are ready to be functionally tested once they reach 50-80% confluence in a 6-well plate.
-Your customized response vector, pRetroX-Tight-Pur-GOI, should also be functionally tested in a RetroX-Tet-On Advanced clone (see Section XII.A).
+Your customized response vector, pRetroX-Tight-Pur-GOI, should also be functionally tested in a RetroX-Tet-Off Advanced clone (see Section XII.A).

 - 1. Passage the clones, reserving ~1/3 of the total in a single well of a 6-well plate.
 The cells in this "stock plate" will be propagated depending upon the results of the screening assay. - 2.
 Divide the remaining 2/3 of the cells between two wells of a 6-well plate.
-To one of the wells for each clone, add 500 ng/ml Dox to induce luciferase gene expression. - 3.
+To one well, add 100 ng/ml Dox to determine basal, uninduced luciferase expression ("off").
+Luciferase gene expression will be induced in the second well, without Dox. - 3.
 Infect each well with equivalent amounts of RetroX-Tight-Pur-Luc virus, adapting the protocols in Sections A & B as appropriate. - 4.
 Incubate the infected cells for 48-72 hr. - 5.
 Harvest the cells and assay for luciferase activity.
-Calculate fold-induction (e.g., +Dox RLU/-Dox RLU). - 6.
+Calculate fold-induction (e.g., -Dox RLU/+Dox RLU). - 6.
 Select clone(s) with the highest fold-induction (highest expression with lowest background) for propagation and further testing with your RetroX-Tight-Pur-GOI virus or vector (Section XII.A).
 In general, select only those clones that exhibit 20- to 50-fold induction in this rapid screening assay. - 7.
 Freeze stocks of each promising clone as soon as possible after expanding the culture.